 read these posts, so I know you try hard to be the best parent you can be.
 The times you mess up?
 I'm betting those are times when you're stressed,

-something you would never say if you were calm, in a tone that you would never use if you were feeling centered and emotionally generous.
-Those
+you would never say if you were calm, in a tone that you would never use if you were feeling centered and emotionally generous.
+Those are the times

 This tool is your PAUSE Button.
 Once you pause, you can make the choice to shift gears.
 The more you practice, the better you get at it.